Shivansh-Shah/Imdb_movie/README.md

 ### 3. Setting up the database
 1. Open your database client ( MySQL )
-2. Run the script provided in database to create database tables.
+2. Run the script provided in MySQLSyntax.sql to build the database.

 ### 4. Configure Database Connection (if needed)
 Database connection settings will need to be set up- ensure database credentials are configured properly.